These are the highest GDPR fines in February 2025

 Caja Rural de Jaén, 400,000 euros (Spain)

 The bank argued that its IT service provider Rural Servicios Informáticos S.L. was responsible.
-The authority rejected this claim, as the bank is considered to be responsible for data protection.
-The fine was set at 500,000 euros and is intended to prevent future infringements.
-The bank appealed and requested a reduction or annulment of the fine.
-The AEPD rejected the appeal and emphasized the obligation to ensure data security.
+The authority rejected this claim, as the bank, as a Responsible persons for the Data protection is considered to be the best.
+The Fine was set at 500,000 euros and is intended to prevent future violations.
+The bank appealed and applied for a reduction or annulment of the fine.
+The AEPD rejected the appeal and emphasized the obligation to Data security.

-After the bank paid without admitting guilt, the original fine of 500,000 euros was reduced to 400,000 euros.
+After the bank had paid without acknowledging the debt, the original Fine reduced from 500,000 euros to 400,000 euros.

 Source: Fine imposed by the AEPD on Caja Rural de Jaén, Barcelona y Madrid S.C.C.